-Aim to practice this variation of Tratak for 32 minutes (without blinking your eyes).
-It’s an exceptionally tough task and may take 3 to 6 months.
+Aim to practice Bindu Tratak for 32 minutes (without blinking your eyes).
+It’s a tough task and may take 3 to 6 months.
+But don’t give up.
 Keep practising.
 Soon, you’ll notice a boost in your concentration.

-For this, you’ll need an image of Shakti Chakra.
-Fortunately, I have my personal Shakti Chakra image I used to practice with when I was in 11th standard.
+Below is the Shakti Chakra image I used to practice at in 11th standard.
 You can save the image on your computer.
-Alternatively, you can download the Shakti Chakra image in pdf format (click on the link).
+Also, you can download the Shakti Chakra image in pdf format (click on the link).

-Hang this Shakti Chakra image on a wall (just like Bindu Tratak) and concentrate in the middle of the picture.
-Breathe normally and let go.
+Hang the Shakti Chakra image on a wall (just like you did in Bindu Tratak).

-Earlier, you had practised focusing on the dot straight for 32 minutes.
+Earlier, you had practised focusing on the dot for 32 minutes.
 Now, you’re supposed to concentrate on Shakti Chakra without blinking your eyes.
-I can tell you from experience that focusing without blinking is damn hard.
-It’s brutal and quite straining on the eyes.
+And believe me when I say that focusing without blinking is damn hard.
+It’s brutal.
+Straining on the eyes.
 But again, practice is the key.
 I did it, and you can do it, too.

-However, be advised you may start seeing some random images appearing in the Shakti Chakra.
+You may start seeing some random images appearing in the Shakti Chakra.
 Don’t be alarmed, that’s normal.
-The pictures you’re seeing may either be reflections of your past lives, or some unexpressed desires from this lifetime only.
+The pictures you’re seeing may either be reflections of your past lives, or some unexpressed desires from this lifetime.
+So, it’s cool.

-This form of Tratak uses the fire element.
-It is more suitable for winters because you cannot run a fan or AC while practising this.
+AgniShikha Tratak uses the fire element.
+And this form is more suitable for winters because you cannot run a fan or AC while practising this.

 Take three deep breaths and concentrate on the tip of the flame.

-Note: Some people fear that staring at a candle flame may damage eyes, but the truth is your eyes are safe as long as you practise gently.
+Note: Some people fear that staring at a candle flame may damage eyes, that’s not true.
+Your eyes are safe as long as you are gentle.

-The best time to practice Chandra Tratak is on a full moon night.
+The best time to practice Chandra Tratak is on, and around a full moon night.

-Lie down on your back on the roof of your home.
+Go to the roof of your house.
+Lie down on your back.
 If that’s not possible, sit on a chair and concentrate on the Moon.
-Try not to blink your eyes for as long as possible and aim for 32 minutes, though it might take you about 3 to 6 months to achieve that goal.
+Try not to blink your eyes for as long as possible and aim for 32 minutes.
+It might take you about 3 to 6 months to achieve that time limit.
+So, be patient.

 Moon radiates peace, and by concentrating on the Moon, you’re inviting the same into your life.
 Staring at the moon is a surreal experience as it fills you with joy and serenity.

-The best time to practice it is early in the morning, at the time of sunrise.
-Never practice on Mid-morning or afternoon sun because it may prove dangerous beyond imagination.
+The best time to practice Surya Tratak is morning – at the time of sunrise.
+Never practice on Mid-morning or afternoon sun.
+Never.

 Go to a park or stand on your roof.
 Take three deep breaths.
-Concentrate on the Sun.
+And focus on the Sun.

 Start with 5 minutes and keep increasing the time until you reach 20 minutes.
 Be careful not to push yourself.

-There’s an added advantage of practising Surya Tratak.
-Since you’re concentrating on the King of the solar system, you start feeling super-confident.
-Nothing comes even close to the power and authority of Sun.
+Since you’re concentrating on the King of the solar system, you’ll start feeling super-confident.
+Nothing comes close to the power and authority of the Sun.
 Remember, you become your focus.

 Go into a forest, collect some dry woods and start a fire.

-Sit about 6 feet away from the fire and concentrate on the flame and try to breathe normally.
+Sit about 6 feet away from the fire, and concentrate on the flame.
+Breathe.

-Keep staring at the fire.
-You may experience some abnormal sounds and may also notice some disturbing images in the light.
-Fear, anxiety or a weird kind of restlessness may also emerge out of nowhere.
+Keep staring.
+You may hear some abnormal sounds and may also notice some disturbing images in the fire.
+Fear, anxiety, or a weird restlessness may also emerge out of nowhere.

-- You are supposed to perform it outdoors – in a forest.
-Forests are for wild animals, not humans.
+- It is performed outdoors – in a forest.
+Forests are for wild animals, not humans, mind you.

-- Fire may attract some supernatural powers which are beyond human understanding and control.
-Do you want me to tell you how uncomfortable, dangerous and even life-threatening that could be?
+- The fire may attract some supernatural entities, which may be beyond human understanding and control.
+And I don’t think you’d want to be in such an uncomfortable, and even life-threatening situation.
+Would you?

-There you go.
-You can undoubtedly increase your concentration power with patience and consistency.
+So, there you go.
+You can increase your concentration power with Tratak.